Datal0re/ddd/README.md

 ddd hoard
 ddd hoard --verbose  # Detailed view with creation dates

-# Explore chats in a dumpster (interactive selection)
+# Search and select chats from dumpsters (interactive workflow)
+ddd rummage
-ddd rummage my-chats --limit 10 ddd rummage  # Will prompt for dumpster and limit
+# Will prompt for dumpster, search query, and selection options

 # Burn (delete) a dumpster safely (with confirmation and text verification)
 ddd burn my-chats